Gynecological Exam for Genital Warts (Human Papillomavirus)

 A gynecological exam for genital warts includes:

 The visual exam and the speculum exam are the most important for diagnosing genital warts.
+Sometimes a doctor may use a magnifying source or colposcope to see some areas more clearly.

 Some doctors may use an acetowhite test to make the warts more visible.
 A vinegar solution (weak acetic acid) may be applied to the skin to show the difference between normal and abnormal tissue.
 A slight burning sensation may occur when the acetic acid is applied.
 The acetowhite test is not routinely recommended to confirm genital warts.